 Drip machines are the classic American way of brewing coffee.
 If you walk into any home across the states, chances are you’ll spot a drip brewer loyally stationed on the counter.

 The pull of drip brewers is that they are fast, easy, and convenient.
 Plus, they can often brew enough coffee for the whole household without a sweat.
 However, what you gain in ease-of-use you may lose in quality control.

 Here’s what we mean by that: pour-over brewers allow you to have complete control over your brewing.
-You control the water temperature, grounds saturation, brewing speed, etc. Whereas, you can usually only change brew volume on a standard drip brewer.
-Though, with all of that power comes some sacrifices in terms of efficiency and user-friendliness.
+You control the water temperature, grounds saturation, brewing speed, and more, whereas, you can usually only change brew volume on a standard drip brewer.
+Though, with all of that power in a pour-over comes some sacrifices in terms of efficiency and user-friendliness.